Which type of accounting focuses primarily on providing informati... | Study Prep in Pearson+

-Which type of accounting focuses primarily on providing information to internal users, such as managers, for decision-making purposes?
+Which type of accounting focuses primarily on providing information to internal users, such as managers, to assist in decision-making?

 A